hybridly/hybridly/docs/guide/case-conversion.md

 ## Overview

-PHP and TypeScript have their own convention when it comes to the code style, specifically regarding objects and arrays.
+PHP and TypeScript have their own conventions when it comes to coding style, specifically regarding objects and arrays.

 While it's common to have `snake_case` array keys in PHP, TypeScript objects are generally written using `camelCase`.
 Vue's style guide [also recommends using `camelCase` when defining properties](https://eslint.vuejs.org/rules/prop-name-casing.html) in single-file components.

-Hybridly provides a way to keep using `snake_case` when hybrid properties and receiving them in `camelCase` in single-file components.
+Hybridly provides a way to keep using `snake_case` when defining hybrid properties, while still receiving them in `camelCase` in single-file components.

 ## Enabling case conversion